Interested in joining the Basil Hetzel Institute for Translational Health Research (BHI)?

 If you are a prospective student looking to join an established group click here

 If you are looking to book our seminar or meeting rooms click here

-The Institute welcomes enquiries from prospective groups looking to relocate to our facility.
+The BHI welcomes enquiries from prospective groups looking to relocate to our research facility.

 Increasingly the research conducted at TQEH is focussed on translational research.
-This is particularly appropriate, as the great strength of The Institute is its close link to patient care.
-TQEH Research is complementary to the South Australian Health Care Plan and Transforming Health plan.
+A great strength of the research is its close link to patient care.
+TQEH research is complementary to the South Australian Health Care Plan and Transforming Health plan.
 The research potential of the site is enormous as the patient load will escalate and the opportunity to conduct worthwhile research initiatives will continue to develop.